Ann Curry States For The Record That She Was Not Part Of The #MattLauer Investigation

 — WitnessNow (@Peaceful_411) May 9, 2018

-An NBC spokeswoman, Hilary Smith confirms that a lawyer from NBC Universal did reach out to Curry after the Post article saying that Curry had refused to name names, says Vanity Fair.
+An NBC spokeswoman, Hilary Smith, confirms that a lawyer from NBC Universal did reach out to Curry after the Post article saying that Curry had refused to name names, says Vanity Fair.

 “Ann declined to name the alleged complainant, nor would she identify the person in management to whom she says she raised a concern at the time about Lauer.”